-The mission of the Aerospace Working Group (AWG) is to develop and publish on the AWG Website aerospace test cases and modeling guidelines for Livermore Software Technology Corporation's (LSTC) non-linear analysis program LS-DYNA®.
+The mission of the Aerospace Working Group (AWG) is to develop and publish on the AWG Website aerospace test cases and modeling guidelines for ANSYS-Livermore Software Technology's (ANSYS-LST) non-linear analysis program LS-DYNA®.
 The mission is achieved through the partnering of industry, government agencies, academia, and LSTC.
 The goal is to improve consistency and reliability of aerospace impact simulations with LS-DYNA®, thereby gaining regulatory agency acceptance of these simulations.

 Since becoming commercially available, LS-DYNA® has continued to evolve and has become widely accepted in the aviation industry for performing non-linear transient analyses of high energy impact events such as fan-blade release, engine foreign object ingestion, aircraft shielding, and bird strike.
 To improve regulatory agency acceptance of these analyses in lieu of tests, the Aerospace Working Group (AWG) has been developing modeling guidelines and test case models for these events.
 A significant amount of the data to support this work comes from ongoing research performed under the Federal Aviation Administration's (FAA) Aircraft Catastrophic Failure Prevention Program and the National Aeronautic and Space Administration (NASA) Aviation Safety Program.

 The FAA's Aircraft Catastrophic Failure Prevention Program was initiated to support work of the Aviation Rulemaking Advisory Committee (ARAC) following the Sioux City uncontained engine failure accident.
 Based on industry recommendations to ARAC, this research teamed government agencies with industry and academia to develop LS-DYNA® based models that simulate impact of blades against the engine containment structure and also analysis of blade fragments impacting the fuselage.